prelert/kibana-swimlane-vis/README.md

 The date and time shown in the tooltip is displayed in the format that Kibana uses for displaying pretty-formatted dates.
 This `dateFormat` option can be configured in the *Advanced Settings* page under the Kibana Management application.

+### Lane sorting

+By default the lanes will be displayed in the order returned by the configured *View by* bucket aggregation.
+To perform a secondary alphabetical sort to the lane order, select *Ascending* or *Descending* as desired from the *Order lanes alphabetically* dropdown control.

 ## Issues